tbalz2319/infosec-interview-questions/tips.md

 - 400 Bad Request user submitted a invalid HTTP request
 - 500 Internal Server Error submitting unexpected user input

 4. Know some basics on the Chrome/Mozilla Developer tools.
-Simple things such as knowing how to inspect an element change hidden attributes to visible can help!
-Below are some JS tips:

-- Right click inspect
--  Changing attribute values of hidden inputs from hidden to display.
-This can sometimes popup interesting IDs or functionalities:
-    `<input  name="usrId" type="hidden" value="">`
-- In the developer console typing: `document.cookie` to show the currently set cookies
-- HTML comments are denoted by arrows `<!-- this is a comment -->` they can sometimes help reveal hidden content or verbose developer oopsies such as AWS keys
+This can really help with live web application pentesting interviews!

+5. Know the Same Origin Policy in depth.
+Why it works, how it can be bypassed, how does it come into play with state changing CSRF attacks.

+6. Know how CORS works and the process from the client all the way to the server side of how it is executed.

+7. Be familiar reading code (python) so you do not get stuck understanding a for loop iterating through each element in an array etc!